mobile app bar

 Dylan Harper (L) and Michael Jordan and Ron Harper (R)

-Father-son duos in the NBA may not be all that uncommon nowadays, but it remains special nonetheless.
-Ron Harper’s son Dylan will be the latest second-gen athlete to step foot into the league, in the Spurs’ season-opener against the Dallas Mavericks and a lot of questions directed at him in the build-up were about his father.
+Father-son duos in the NBA are special, though of late, it has become not that uncommon.
+Ron Harper’s son Dylan is the latest second-gen athlete to step foot into the league when the San Antonio Spurs open their season against the Dallas Mavericks.
+And a lot of the questions he has been answering in the build-up to his debut have been about his father.

-A five-time NBA champ, Ron Harper played for four different teams and also shared the locker room with some of the best hoopers of all time.
-The highlight has to be playing with Michael Jordan on the Chicago Bulls, or perhaps even his battles against the icon when he was elsewhere.
-Because Dylan admitted that although he doesn’t know too much about his dad’s peak basketball days, he never forgot those matches against Jordan.
+A five-time NBA champ, Ron Harper played for four different teams, sharing the locker room with some of the best hoopers of all time.
+The highlight of his career has to be playing with Michael Jordan on the Chicago Bulls, or perhaps even his battles against the icon when he was on rival rosters.

+The highlight is Ron vs MJ, even for Dylan, who admitted that although he doesn’t know too much about his dad’s peak basketball days, he never forgot those games against Jordan.
 Ahead of Spurs vs. Mavericks, Dylan was asked whether any of his dad’s performances stood out in his mind.
-Sadly, the answer was no.

-“Nah, he a little too old for my understanding,” Dylan clearly stated.
-“But definitely I mean, I’ve seen clips like, highlights on YouTube where he playing against Jordan in those playoff battles.”
+“Nah, he [is] a little too old for my understanding,” Dylan stated.
+“But definitely, I mean, I’ve seen clips like, highlights on YouTube where he [was] playing against Jordan in those playoff battles.”

-It arguably made Ron a better player, which is why even after his success in Chicago, another championship team in the Lakers snapped him up.
 That’s where he won two more championships, taking his total ring collection to five.
-When asked if he sees those things all the time, son Dylan agreed.
+When asked if he sees the rings all the time, son Dylan said that they have a place of pride in the house.

-“I mean he got five of them… you walk in [the house] you see them right away.”
+“I mean, he got five of them… You walk in [the house], you see them right away,” revealed Dylan.

 Difference between Ron and Jordan

 “I always had guys on my teams who were great, too… So it’s not like I could shoot as much as him.
-I’m not saying if I did shoot as much as him what would have happened,” he added, before revealing how in games where MJ would score 35, he would finish with around 10 less.
+I’m not saying if I did shoot as much as him, what would have happened,” he added, before revealing how in games where MJ scored 35, he finished with around 10 less.

-That’s why Ron knew that to win, his teammates would have to outscore Jordan’s.
+That’s why Ron knew that to win, his teammates would have to outscore Jordan.

 About the author